Home Care..What Is It?

 Is 24 hour private home care possible?

 YES!
 Adults and children diagnosed with terminal illness often are being cared for at home, receiving compassion and maintaining dignity through their illness to the end of life.
 Most home care agencies will work side by side with hospice agencies if the client is on hospice.
 As hospital stays decrease, increasing numbers of patients need skilled help when they return home.
 Caregivers are generally placed in the home to help with daily activities such as meal preparation, medication reminders, ambulation assistance, housekeeping, linen changes, transportation and more.
-24 hour caregivers are usually not awake the whole night shift they are there to assist with ambulations with toileting, and medications at night.
+24 hour shifts are staffed with 2 12 hour caregivers and they are awake the whole shift to assist with ambulations with toileting, and medications.
 Any client can have 24 hour care, does not have to have a terminal illness.
-Many clients have 24 hour care simply because they are fall risks. **New 2014 Domestic Workers Law does impact 24 hour care.
+Many clients have 24 hour care simply because they are fall risks.

 How are home care services paid for?